cabinjs/cabin/README.md

 Cabin was built by an expert based off best practices; over a decade of experience in logging and application development – and most importantly from their agony with existing tools, services, packages, and platforms.

 It was made to be both a **simple and quick drop-in replacement** for existing services.  **You can even bring your own logger!**  Want to use [Axe][], [pino][], [signale][], [morgan][], [bunyan][], [winston][], or another logger?
 No problem.

+### Drop-in Replacement and Alternative to Bunyan

+We built this with Bunyan-style compatibility – this means you won't have to change your logging argument style from `log(meta, message)` to `log(message, meta)`; we automatically detect Bunyan style (Metadata first, message second) and flip the order for you.

 ### Save Time With Easy Debugging